vegaprotocol/vega/visor/run-config.md

 <dd>

-Configuration of a Data node.
+Configuration of a data node.

 </dd>